denten-books/plain-text/main.md

 Organization, the very body responsible for the OSI communication protocol stack), on the level of the device [@clark_copyright_1996, 84].
-As an example of how that might work, Clark cites the Copyright in Transmitted Electronic Data Report, which suggests building "a tamper proof software module which acts rather like indestructible tachometers install on long-distance coaches and lorries, recording everything that happens to the copyrighted or commercially valuable material [...]
-The basic idea is that the valuable material is linked to a specific piece of software [@consortium_c.i.t.e.d._1994; @clark_copyright_1996, 83-84]."
-This approach in general has simetime
+As an example of how that might work, Clark cites the Copyright in Transmitted Electronic Data Report (CITED), which suggests building "a tamper proof software module which acts rather like indestructible tachometers install on long-distance coaches and lorries, recording everything that happens to the copyrighted or commercially valuable material [...]
+The basic idea is that the valuable material is linked to a specific piece of software [@consortium_c.i.t.e.d._1994;
+@clark_copyright_1996, 83-84]."
+This approach in general has sometimes been called a "smart contract."
+In his seminal article on "Formalizing and Securing Relationships in Public Networks," Nick Szabo explains that "smart contracts combine protocols, user interfaces, and promises expressed via those interfaces to formalize and secure relationships over computer networks [@szabo_formalizing_1997]."

+Both CITED and Smart Contracts were influential in developing a range of "solutions" in the late 1990s.
+"Method and System for Managing a Data Object so as to Comply with Predetermined Conditions for Usage" (US Patent #5,845,281 issued in 1998 is instructive in this regard.
+Greg Benson and Gregory H. Urich, both of Sweden, write:

+> The data object owner may want to have permanent secure control over how, when, where, and by whom his property is used.
+Furthermore, he may want to define different rules of engagement for different types of users and ifferent type of security depending on the value of particular objects.
+The rules defined by him shall govern the automated operations enabled by data services and networking.
+The owner may also sell composite objects with different rules governing each constituent ojects.
+Thus, it is necessary to be able to implement variable and extensible control.kkk

 stipulates that "no person shall circumvent a technological measure that effectively controls access to a work protected under this title